Quick link: Resources

 Urine: The name for extra fluid and waste products that are removed from your body by the kidneys.

-Urinalysis: A test to measure the amount of protein, blood and other substances in the urine (wee).
+Urinalysis: Test to measure the amount of protein, blood and other substances in the urine (wee).

 Urine collection: You usually collect all your urine for 24 hours and store it in a special bottle.
 This urine sample is tested for protein, which helps to determine your kidney function.